ku-sldg/plih/_simple/6-Monadic-Interpreter.md

 >
 > -- Douglas Crockford

+If
+you are familiar with `Maybe` and how it behaves as a monad, you can safely skip this chapter.
+If you have doubts about using the `do` notation or with `bind` and `return`, read on.
+Maybe the curse is broken.

 # Monadic Interpreters

-The `Maybe` type class is the core sequencing construct that will form the heart of our first evaluator and eventual type inference routines.
+The `Maybe` type class is the core sequencing construct that will form the heart of our evaluators and eventual type inference routines.
 The classic `Maybe` definition provides two constructors, `Just x` and `Nothing`.
 By convention `Just x` contains a value resulting from a successful computation while `Nothing` indicates an error or exception.
 Literally, the computation result is `Nothing`.
 This makes it trivial to use `Maybe` as monad and the `do` notation to structure the kinds of computations necessary for evaluation.

 ## Maybe, Bind, Return